-Air travel is a considerable source of GHG.
-Ideally flying should be avoided completely: i.e. travelling via bus or train or taking part in conferences virtually using video conferencing.
+Air travel is a considerable and relevant source of GHG.
+Current scientific studies estimate tat global air travel contributes approx. 5% to human induced climate change (NFI 2008).
+Ideally flying would be avoided completely: i.e. travelling via bus or train or taking part in conferences virtually using video conferencing.
 If, however, air travel is unavoidable, carbon offsetting offers the possibility to reduce the emissions caused, in some other way.

 Goodward, J. & Kelly, A. (2010): The bottom line on offsets.
 World Resources Institute.
 Available online: http://pdf.wri.org/bottom_line_offsets.pdf (14.07.2011)